-- Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+- Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - (1) negate or destroy the fundamental rights and freedoms of others; or - (2) undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - (3) intentionally create a permissive environment for others to achieve the results in (1) or (2). - The types of behaviour below are indicative of the kind of promotion or advancement which may be relevant to the definition and are an important guide to its application.
+The further context below is also an essential part of the definition. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - We recognise that exposure of children (and adults) to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or partake in an act of violence.
-Radicalisation of young people can be compared to grooming for sexual exploitation. - All staff recognise that children exposed to radicalisation and extremism should be protected and safeguarded in the same way as protecting children from other risks and will report concerns regarding radicalisation and extremism to the DSL who will follow local and national guidance. - All staff will complete one of the following approved training packages which includes guidance on how to identify people anyone who may be being drawn into terrorism, and how to refer them into the Channel process. - Prevent duty training offers 3 levels of training.
-There is also an introduction to radicalisation and how to support children who may be at risk - Workshop to Raise Awareness of Prevent (WRAP).
-This contains videos, the radicalisation process, how to identify at -risk pupils, how to raise concerns and what an appropriate response should be. - A workshop with video content that explains Prevent, the radicalisation process, how to identify at-risk students, how to raise concerns and what an appropriate response looks like. - Channel General Awareness training For anyone who would like to know more about the Channel programme and how to provide a proportionate response in supporting people who have not committed a crime
+Radicalisation of young people can be compared to grooming for sexual exploitation. - All staff recognise that children exposed to radicalisation and extremism should be protected and safeguarded in the same way as protecting children from other risks and will report concerns regarding radicalisation and extremism to the DSL who will follow local and national guidance. - All staff will complete one of the following approved training packages which includes guidance on how to identify people anyone who may be being drawn into terrorism, and how to refer them into the Channel process, from the following link:

+Prevent duty training: Learn how to support people susceptible to radicalisation